Medically reviewed by Drugs.com. Last updated on Oct 12, 2021.

 Myasthenia gravis is an autoimmune disease, which means the body's defense mechanism, the immune system, begins to attack the body's own tissues instead of foreign invaders, such as viruses.
 In myasthenia gravis, the immune system attacks the acetylcholine receptors with specific antibodies.
 Some of the receptors are destroyed or blocked, which means that the chemical message cannot be received.
 Therefore, muscles do not contract properly and become weak.
 It has been estimated that up to 80% of the receptors can be damaged in this disease.

 No one knows what causes the body to attack its own cells.
-The thymus, a gland located in the chest just above the heart, is involved in immunity early in life and seems to play an important part in myasthenia gravis, although its precise role is not yet understood.
-The thymus is abnormal in most people with myasthenia gravis, and about 10% to 15% of people with the disease have a benign (noncancerous) tumor of the thymus.
+The thymus, a gland located in the chest just above the heart, is involved in immunity early in life.
+The thymus gland is thought to be the site of abnormal antibody production in myasthenia gravis, although its precise role is not yet understood.
+The thymus is abnormal in about 80% of people with myasthenia gravis; enlargement is the most common abnormality but about 10% to 15% of people with the disease have a benign (noncancerous) tumor of the thymus.

 Although myasthenia gravis is not believed to be inherited or contagious, babies born to mothers who have myasthenia gravis have an increased risk of having the disease at birth.
 This probably is because the baby acquires the antibodies that attack the body's cells from the mother during gestation.
 Usually the baby's symptoms go away within a few weeks after birth.